 A webpage dedicated to covering local sports news in Pennsville, Salem County and surrounding communities

-Salem CCbaseball rallies behind ‘war chant’ to chop down Bergen, Mighty Oaks softball sweeps Morris in dominant fashion
+Salem CCbaseball grinds out a rally behind ‘war chant’ to chop down Bergen, Mighty Oaks softball sweeps Morris in dominant fashion

 COLLEGE BASEBALL Salem CC 9, Bergen 7 COLLEGE SOFTBALL Salem CC 29-21, Morris 1-1